All Products

 text

-The type of the application that initiates the query.
+The type of the query application.

-• Realtime Compute for Apache Flink (VVR version): {client_version}_ververica-connector-hologres.
+• Alibaba Cloud Flink (VVR version): {client_version}_ververica-connector-hologres.

-• Apache Flink: {client_version}_hologres-connector-flink.
+• Open source Flink: {client_version}_hologres-connector-flink.

-• HoloWeb: holoweb.
+• Holoweb: holoweb.

 • Quick BI: QuickBI_public_{version}.

-• client_version: the version of the Java Database Connectivity (JDBC) driver.
+• client_version: The version of the Java Database Connectivity (JDBC) driver.

-• scheduler_alisa_id: You can obtain the value from the environment variable ${ALISA_TASK_ID}.
-The environment variable is always specified.
+• scheduler_alisa_id: The value is obtained from the environment variable ${ALISA_TASK_ID}.
+This parameter is not empty.

-• bizdate: You can obtain the value from the environment variable ${SKYNET_BIZDATE}.
-If the environment variable is not specified, set this field to -.
+• bizdate: The value is retrieved from the environment variable ${SKYNET_BIZDATE}.
+If this variable is empty, the value defaults to -.

-• cyctime: You can obtain the value from the environment variable ${SKYNET_CYCTIME}.
-If the environment variable is not specified, set this field to -.
+• cyctime: The value is obtained from the environment variable ${SKYNET_CYCTIME}.
+If the value is empty, it is set to -.

 • Data Security Guard: dsg.